ajitkoti/papertrail/content/post/mica-paper-notes.md

 ##### Operating modes

+MICA has two different storage semantics that it implements:

+* *Cache* mode has MICA behaving like a traditional in-memory cache, a la Memcache.
+A fixed amount of memory is used, and when more is needed, some old or less frequently used item is evicted to make room.
+* *Store* mode is when MICA keeps all `(key, value)` pairs in memory, growing the memory required to store them as required.

+Roughly speaking, both cache and store modes have similar network stacks and data structure design, but the actual data structures used are a bit different to each other.

+To complicate things further, each mode can operate in one of two 'operating modes' which describe how much coordination can be performed between cores.
+One of MICA's design principles is to statically hash-partition keys between cores so that separate requests for keys in different partitions can be served in parallel with no locks or waiting.
+However, if one core is not enough to serve the load for its partition, MICA could end up bottlenecked on single-core throughput and may decide to serve read requests for a partition from _other_ cores than the one that 'owns' the partition.
+MICA can be configured to use two different strategies:

+* _Exclusive-Read-Exclusive-Write (EREW)_ mode only allows the owning core to serve requests for its partition.
+* _Concurrent-Read-Exclusive-Write (CREW)_ mode allows other cores to serve `get` requests, but all updates are done by a single core.

+To keep this write-up a manageable length, we mostly focus on MICA in *EREW* mode, implementing *cache* semantics, as this is the mode the paper devotes the most space to.
+There are lots of interesting details about the other three combinations, so go read the paper for the most detail.

 ##### Data structures, logs and hash tables

 MICA identifies two main areas for improvement over traditional data structures like hash tables.
+These improvements lead the authors to split their data structures into two parts: the first to _store_ the data in a memory-allocator-friendly fashion, and the second to _index_ it efficiently.

 #### Append-only in-memory storage

-The first is that **memory allocation** can be a problem for systems that have lots of relatively small writes.
+The first observation made by the authors is that **memory allocation** can be a problem for systems that have lots of relatively small writes.
 Dynamically allocating memory to data items as requests arrive can lead to fragmentation, affecting memory usage efficiency.

 MICA addresses this by doing something pretty sensible: it writes all keys and values in succession to an **append-only log data structure**.
 You can think of this like a book where you just write